betacal/betacal.github.io/README.md

 * [Python tutorial]
 * [R tutorial]

+# AISTATS2017

+Click on the following links to download the poster and the presentation slides from AISTATS2017.

+* [AISTATS2017 poster]
+* [AISTATS2017 slides]

 # Citing Beta Calibration

 If you want to cite this work, please use the following citation format: